jamesrharwood/equator-guidelines-website/guideline_repos/strobe/items/22_funding.md

 ---
-id: 22_funding
+id: funding
 title: "22.
 Funding"
+checklist:
+    text: Give the source of funding and the role of the funders for the present study and, if applicable, for the original study on which the present article is based.
 ---
-Give the source of funding and the role of the funders for the present study and, if applicable, for the original study on which the present article is based
+Give the source of funding and the role of the funders for the present study and, if applicable, for the original study on which the present article is based.

 ## Read More